Nassim Nicholas Taleb, celebrated author of the Black

 Every aphorism in the book is about a procrustean bed of

-of knowledge, and things we do not observe, the unseen and the
+facing limits of knowledge, and things we do not observe, the

-unknown, resolve the tension by squeezing life and the world
+unseen and the unknown, resolve the tension by squeezing life

 So much of what he says could be aimed directly at the